Our products

 • Preparation techniques to maximize gelatin: Proper desalting not only removes excess salt but also prepares the cod fibers to release their gelatin optimally.

-• Factors that determine the best cod for pil pil: The best cod for pil pil comes from the North Atlantic waters, specifically from Iceland and Norway.
+• Factors determining the best cod for pil pil: The best cod for pil pil comes from North Atlantic waters, specifically from Iceland and Norway.

 • Common mistakes and how to avoid them: One of the most frequent mistakes is using cod pieces with low collagen content, such as the central loin.